xfelipem/moneyexchange.io/README.md

 serve -s build
 ```

-# Proyect setup
+# What does this repo have

+1. Proyect setup using [Create React App](https://create-react-app.dev/) to avoid boilerplate code.
-1. Tests, the container with the main feature is fully tested using [Jest](https://jestjs.io/) [Testing Library](https://testing-library.com/) as [suggested by the react team](https://reactjs.org/docs/testing.html#tools).
+2. Tests, the container with the main feature is fully tested using [Jest](https://jestjs.io/) [Testing Library](https://testing-library.com/) as [suggested by the react team](https://reactjs.org/docs/testing.html#tools).
-2. Proyect setup using [Create React App](https://create-react-app.dev/) to avoid boilerplate code.
+3. Asyncronous data fetching using [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) hook
+4. Avoiding JavaScript issues realted to [floating points](https://modernweb.com/what-every-javascript-developer-should-know-about-floating-points/) stored in [IEEE 64 bit values](https://medium.com/@sarafecadu/64-bit-floating-point-a-javascript-story-fa6aad266665)
+5. Working with basic types such as Date, string an numbers doing computations.
+6. Multi-device suport, the app is responsive and fluid.
+7. Client side data storage, the API is only called when there is a chance the data is updated.
+8. Error display on unwanted user actions.
+9. Examples of state managment using [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
+10. Memoized heavy computation using [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) hook.

 # How the logic layers are organized
 ## App